zerolawtech/SFT-Protocol/docs/issuing-entity.rst

         IssuingEntity.setCountry confirmed - block: 26   gas used: 116709 (1.46%)
         <Transaction object '0x96f9a7e12e898fbd2fb6c7593a7ae82c4eea087c508929e616f86e98ae9b0db6'>

-.. method:: IssuingEntity.setCountries(uint16[] _country, bool _permitted, uint8[] _minRating, uint32[] _limit)
+.. method:: IssuingEntity.setCountries(uint16[] _country, uint8[] _minRating, uint32[] _limit)

-    Approve or restrict many countries at once.
+    Approve many countries at once.

     * ``_countries``: An array of country codes to modify
-    * ``_permitted``: Permission bool
     * ``_minRating``: Array of minimum investor ratings for each country.
     * ``_limits``: Array of total investor limits for each country.

     Each array must be the same length.
 The function will iterate through them at the same time: ``_countries[0]`` will require rating ``_minRating[0]`` and have a total investor limit of ``_limits[0]``.

     This method is useful when approving many countries that do not require specific limits based on investor ratings.
-When you require specific limits for each rating, use ``IssuingEntity.setCountry``.
+When you require specific limits for each rating or to explicitly restrict an entire country, use ``IssuingEntity.setCountry``.

     Emits the ``CountryModified`` event once for each country that is modified.